 Overnight at a teahouse in Bamboo.

-After breakfast, head down to Matque.
-En route crosses the villages of Sinuwa, Chhomrong, and Jhinu Danda.
+From Bamboo head down to Matque.
+En route cross the villages of Sinuwa, Chhomrong, and Jhinu Danda.
 The final walk of your trek takes you past a typical Nepalese countryside with terraced fields, traditional mud houses, and farms.

 Overnight at a hotel in Pokhara.